 Since we are growing sugar cane in a Great Barrier Reef catchment, application of nitrogen and phosphorous is regulated.
 Mill mud is also regulated because it has high concentrations of many essential nutrients.

-The regulations state that for an application rate higher than 100 wet tonnes/hectare, fertiliser N must be reduced by 40kg/ha for plant and 1st ratoon, while fertiliser P must not be applied for the entire crop cycle.
+The regulations state that for an application rate higher than 100 wet tonnes/hectare, fertiliser N must be reduced by 40kg/ha in the season applied, while fertiliser P must not be applied for the entire crop cycle.

 The following table shows a comparison of these regulated amounts with Sugar Research Australia’s 6 Easy Steps recommendations (which are currently under review):